Why you should choose electric heating over gas

-Electric heating is cheaper to install than gas, has no maintenance costs and lasts for up to 50% longer than the average gas boiler.
+Electric heating is cheaper to install than gas, has no maintenance rates and lasts for up to 50% longer than the average gas boiler.
 It is also 100% efficient, meaning all the electricity you use and pay for converts into heat.

 Gas heating wastes energy through the pipework.
 As the heated water snakes its way through the pipe system, heat will radiate from the pipes.
 You will also have to activate the whole system, even if you just want a single radiator on.
 You can turn other radiators off, however, the boiler has to heat the whole tank of water in one location and send it to your desired radiator.
-Hardly energy efficient.

 With electric heaters, there is no heat loss between the power source and the heat output.
 It is engaged as soon as it is switched on with a short cable in place of a complicated pipe network.

 Adding connectivity features into household appliances gives users convenience and consumes less electricity.
 Coupled with cleaner electricity generation, this presents a low carbon heating solution.

 Little do most users know that using a connectable heating solution can help cut annual heating bills by up to 30%.